James Peak died of stab wounds last year, the third violent death in his family.

 Both their killers are serving lengthy Florida prison sentences.
 On Thursday, a judge ordered Peak's killer to join them.

-Michael Edmund Smith, 30, knew he had it coming.
-As part of a plea agreement with prosecutors, he pleaded guilty to second-degree murder with a weapon and false imprisonment in exchange for 40 years in prison.
+As part of a plea agreement, Michael Edmund Smith, 30, pleaded guilty to second-degree murder with a weapon and false imprisonment in exchange for 40 years in prison.

 Initially, he faced a first-degree murder charge and a life sentence.